-[The slideshow image shows members of the Karenni community in Omaha, with whom I engage on various levels and in several functions, including research]
+[The image shows members of the Karenni community in Omaha, with whom I engage at various levels and in several functions, including research (photograph by Joerg Boethling - www.visualindia.de).]

-I am a medical anthropologist who broadely focuses on issues at the intersection of health, caregiving, religion and volunteering.
-More specifically, I am interested in caregiving in the community, Faith Community Nursing, refugee health and wellbeing as well as intercultural competence.
-An emerging interest is the relationship between water, health and wellbeing.
+I am a medical anthropologist who broadly focuses on issues at the intersection of health, caregiving, religion and volunteering.
+More specifically, I am interested in caregiving in the community, refugee health and wellbeing, intercultural competence, and the effectiveness of mission, vision, and value statements in health professional education.

 My expertise is in mixed methods (particularly ethnographic survey development and Group Concept Mapping) and qualitative research (particularly participant-observation, interviews, focus groups, life histories and archival research).